movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 restoring mobility in the underused areas and building more balanced strength patterns.

+We will discover movements that make you hurt and find a way to do them in a safer, smarter way that will help your tissues heal and strengthen.

 You will learn how to improve your alignment, reduce wear and tear on your joints and get more of your muscles to participate as you exercise, practice yoga, pilates or use your body in your day-to-day life.